-1. Run the two core cable to the Alarm locations.

-2. Bring the cable through the opening in the mounting plate (before screwing it to the ceiling) see figure 9b.

-3. If you are bringing the wiring along the surface, break out the two notches (see figure 10a).

-4. Using a small screwdriver, lift off the terminal block by raising it vertically (see figure 10b).

-5. Screw the two cable cores into the terminal block (see figure 10b).
+- 1. Run the two core cable to the Alarm locations. - 2.
+Bring the cable through the opening in the mounting plate (before screwing it to the ceiling) see figure 9b. - 3.
+If you are bringing the wiring along the surface, break out the two notches (see figure 10a). - 4.
+Using a small screwdriver, lift off the terminal block by raising it vertically (see figure 10b). - 5.
+Screw the two cable cores into the terminal block (see figure 10b).
 Then carefully press the terminal block back on to the two pins in the base.

+Figure 10a

+Figure 10b

-6. Twist the Alarm clockwise on to the mounting plate.
+6. Twist the Alarm clockwise on to the mounting plate to lock in place.
 Install and connect all the other Alarms similarly.

 Now test the first Alarm by pressing and holding the Test button (this may take up to 5 seconds).
-The red indicator light will flash about once a second on the first Alarm and all other Alarms should sound.
-Check all the other Alarms similarly.
+The red indicator light will flash about once every 0.5 seconds and all Alarms should sound (note: when the test button is released the local Smoke Alarm will stop sounding but the interconnected Alarms will continue to sound for a further 3 seconds.
+This allows one person to check the Alarms are interconnected).
+Test all the other Alarms similarly.